windmill-labs/windmilldocs/docs/core_concepts/1_scheduling/index.md

 # Scheduling

-Windmill has the same set of features of cron, with an UI and control panels.
+Windmill provides the same set of features as CRON, but with a user interface and control panels.
 It allows you to define Schedules for Scripts and Flows.
-Once a Schedule is defined, it will **automatically run the script at the set frequency**.
-Think of it as an easy-to-use CRON scheduler that you can share with other users.
+Once a schedule is defined, **the script will automatically run at the set frequency**.
+Think of it as an easy-to-use scheduler similar to CRON that you can share with other users.

 A Schedule consists of a **Script or Flow**, its **arguments** and a **CRON expression** that controls the execution frequency.